IaC and cloud provisioning

 - Use of the Terraform Enterprise provider(opens in new tab) so that there is state representation for the configuration - this applies to both HCP Terraform and Terraform Enterprise.

-- Creation of a Terraform module for your private registry - this will be called by the Platform Team's automated onboarding process when an application team wants to onboard.
-This module should nominally create the following:
+- Creation of a Terraform module for your private registry - The platform team calls this through its automated onboarding process when an application team wants to onboard.
+This module nominally creates the following:

-- A management workspace for the application team.
+- A control workspace for the application team.

-- A VCS repository for the application team to store the code which will run in the management workspace.
-This will use the VCS repository template above.
+- A VCS repository for the application team to store the code which runs in the control workspace.

 - Variables/sets as needed for efficient deployment.

-- Public and/or private cloud resources for the team to use as necessary.
+- Public and private cloud resources for the team to use as necessary.

 - Augment your onboarding pipeline to make use of the module.
-The process should hook into other organizational platforms for credential generation and observability etc.
+Hook the process into other organizational platforms for credential generation and observability and so on.

-- Dedicate a HCP Terraform project to house the landing zone management workspaces separately from others the Platform Team own.
+- Dedicate a HCP Terraform project to house the landing zone control workspaces separately from others the platform team own.
 Use the Terraform Enterprise provider or HCP Terraform API to deploy this.
-The onboarding process will direct creation of management workspaces into this project.
+The onboarding process directs creation of control workspaces into this project.

-- Update the module and VCS template: Expect to do this a number of times before you are satisfied that the process scales.
-This is a key area which must not be underestimated.
-Depending on the onboarding design, if you onboard ten internal customers using the process, then need to change the process, this will apply from that point onwards for the next set of customers, but depending on the implementation, those already deployed may need to be updated manually such that standardization can be applied across all customers.
-This is also why it is important to funnel sets of early adopters onto the platform as you develop the solution.
+- Update the module and VCS template: Expect to do this a number of times to refine the process as you scale.
+Do not underestimate this key area.
+Depending on the onboarding design, if you onboard ten internal customers using the process, then need to change the process, this applies from that point on for the next set of customers.
+Depending on the implementation, you may need retrospective updates to refine the pipeline.
+This is also why it is important to funnel sets of early adopters onto the platform as you develop the solution using stepwise refinement.

 - Ticket raised: Audit trail created, approval acquired as appropriate.

-- We recommend automating the addition of this child module call in order to ensure the solution is scalable.
-We expect your strategic orchestration technology would be used as part of this automation.
+- We recommend automating the addition of this child module call to ensure the solution is scalable.
+Use your strategic orchestration technology to manage this automation.

-- Run the top-level workspace: This will create the management workspace for the application team using the Terraform landing zone module.
+- Run the top-level workspace: This creates the control workspace for the application team using the Terraform landing zone module.

-- Application team management workspace created: The template VCS should contain Terraform code to use child modules to create the application team's workspaces.
-In a franchise model, the application team would have write access to this repository so that they can configure it to deploy all the required workspaces to support their needs.
-In a service catalog model, the management workspace would then also be run to create the application team's workspaces to hook into subsequent request processes for pre-canned infrastructure requests.
+- Application team control workspace created: The template VCS contains Terraform code to use child modules to create the application team's Stacks or workspaces.
+In a franchise model, the application team would have write access to this repository so that they can configure it to deploy all the required Stacks or workspaces to support their needs.
+In a service catalog model, run the control workspace to create the application team's Stacks or workspaces to hook into subsequent request processes for pre-canned infrastructure requests.

 With dynamic credentials, users are able to authenticate their Vault providers using OpenID Connect (OIDC) compliant identity tokens to provide just-in-time credentials and eliminate the need to store long lived secrets on HCP Terraform/Enterprise.
 Some of the benefits of workload identity include the following.

 - No more cloud credentials: Removes the need to store long-lived cloud credentials in HCP Terraform.
-Temporary cloud credentials are instead retrieved either from the CSP or via Vault on the fly.
+Temporary cloud credentials are instead retrieved either from the CSP or using Vault on the fly.

 - No more secret rotation logic: Credentials issued by cloud platform are temporary, removing the need to rotate secrets.

-- Granular permissions control: Allows for using authentication and authorization tools from the cloud service provider to scope permissions based on HCP Terraform metadata such as run phase, workspace, or organization.
+- Granular permissions control: Allows for using authentication and authorization tools from the cloud service provider to scope permissions based on HCP Terraform metadata such as organization, project, Stack or workspace, and run phase.

 We recommend the implementation of workload identity to ensure that your cloud provisioning workflow adopts the most secure posture possible at all times.
-You will likely start by using fixed cloud credentials in order to authenicate your provider configuration and this is expected.
-Workflow identity should be part of your plans as the project proceeds and should be well-understood and fully-implemented prior to production deployment.
+We expect you likely start by using fixed cloud credentials to authenticate your provider configuration.
+Include workflow identity in your plans as the project proceeds and ensure the concept is well-understood and fully implemented prior to production deployment.